FreedomBen/Fedora-on-pinebookpro/README.md

 ### Audio

-The easiest way to do get the audio to work properly is by using the `gnome-alsamixer`.
+The easiest way to get the audio to work properly is by using the `gnome-alsamixer`.

 However,`gnome-alsamixer`isn't available in the official repository.
 You can download it <a href="/https://rpmfind.net/linux/rpm2html/search.php?query=gnome-alsamixer/">here</a>.
 - unmute both 'Left Headphone Mixer Left DAC' and 'Right Headphone Mixer Right DAC'.